-CAP4K requires that each child in a publicly funded preschool and kindergarten program have an Individual School Readiness (ISR) plan.
-An ISR is an individual learning plan that is informed by ongoing assessment of a child’s progress in the developmental and academic domains.
-The department encourages educators to consider the ISR plan to be a living document where a child’s progress is recorded and a tool for informing instruction.
+CAP4K requires that each child in a publicly funded preschool and kindergarten program have an Individual School Readiness plan (IRP).
+An IRP is an individual learning plan that is informed by ongoing assessment of a child’s progress in the developmental and academic domains.
+The department encourages educators to consider the IRP plan to be a living document where a child’s progress is recorded and a tool for informing instruction.

-Available now: CDE has created a draft school readiness guidance document which included a sample school readiness plan for optional use or modification at the local level.
-The draft document is available for public feedback.
+Available now: CDE has created a School Readiness Assessment Guidance document which include a sample school readiness plan for optional use or modification at the local level.
+Click here to download.
+Click here for a readiness template.

 CAP4K requires that all students in a publicly funded kindergarten be assessed using as state approved school readiness assessment.
 The purpose of school readiness assessment is to inform the development of an individual school readiness plan in order to provide a responsive learning environment for each child.
 Information gathered from school readiness assessments is to be used for supportive and instructional purposes and cannot be used to deny a student admission or progression to kindergarten or first grade.